TURMObs/TURMFrontend/README.md

 Run the server using `docker-compose up`.

+Our CI enforces properly formatted code.
 To format the code, run `scripts/format.sh`.
+Alternatively, you can comment `/format` on any pull request to automatically run the formatting script and commit the changes.

 To run the tests, run `python manage.py test` or `docker exec turmfrontend-web python manage.py test` to run the tests inside Docker.